 Seafood eaters ingest up to 11,000 tiny pieces of plastic every year with dozens of particles becoming embedded in tissues, scientists have warned, in findings described as ‘sobering’ by the Prince of Wales.

-Some of the Omega 3 you consume will be converted by your body into DHA and EPA, two important brain nutrients.
+Your body can convert Omega 3 into DHA and EPA, two important brain nutrients.
 But people vary widely in their ability to create DHA and EPA from Omega 3, so you may want to supplement.
 Not so long ago, fish products were the only way reliable source of these two substances.
 Fortunately, you can purchase vegan supplements, derived from algae, that contain both DHA and EPA.
-What’s more, since these products are lower on the food chain than fish or fish-derived Omega 3 supplements, they’re less likely to contain appreciable amounts of mercury, plastics, and other contaminants.
+What’s more, vegan omega 3 supplements are much less likely than fish-derived supplements to contain appreciable amounts of mercury, plastics, and other contaminants.
 Three popular vegan brands are DEVA, Amala Vegan and Ovega-3.